zaiisao/Documentation/en/Interactive Broadcast/volume_windows.md

 int setPlaybackDeviceVolume(int volume);
 ```

 The value of `volume` ranges between 0 and 255.
-0 means muting the device, and 255 represents the maximum volume of the device.
+0 means muting the device, and 255 is the maximum volume of the device.
 The value of `volume` corresponds to the system volume in Windows, as shown in the following screenshot.

 ![](https://web-cdn.agora.io/docs-files/1542792457096)

 ### Adjust the Volume of the Audio Signal

-If the above methods do not meet your requirements, the Agora SDK provides methods to adjust the volume of the audio signals, which enables adjusting the recording and playback volumes.
+If the methods above do not meet your requirements, the Agora SDK provides methods to adjust the volume of the audio signals, which enables adjusting the recording and playback volumes.
 The value of the volume ranges between 0 and 400.
-100 (default) represents the original volume, and 400 is four times the original volume (amplifying the audio signals by four times).
+100 (default) is the original volume, and 400 is four times the original volume (amplifying the audio signals by four times).

 ```c++
 RtcEngineParameters rep(*lpAgoraEngine);